Sawtooth Lake Sawtooth Mountains Idaho

 When the trail levels out it meanders through a pleasant subalpine landscape of cool streams and small ponds.
 From here it’s less than half a mile to the lake.
 If you’ve arrived later in the day you should probably take advantage of any open campsites available in this area.
-A good reason to get as early a start as possible.
+This a good reason to get as early a start as possible.
 Nearly all backcountry camps in the Sawtooths fill up very quickly.
 If you arrive late you may not find a spot and be tempted to camp in an undesignated area.
 Please don’t do this as the vegetation is extremely fragile.

 Sawtooth Lake and Mount Regan #65930 Purchase

-After a short hike through this area I arrived at the fabled view of Sawtooth Lake and Mount Regan.
+After a short hike through this area, I arrived at the fabled view of Sawtooth Lake and Mount Regan.
 It was a thrill to see this sight in person after viewing pictures of it for many years.
 While I wanted to just sit and take it all in I immediately went down to the business of finding a campsite.
 Although I arrived early the best sites with a lake view were already taken.
 A few minutes of checking out the area yielded a great site among boulders and trees a short distance from the lake.

 Photographing At Sawtooth Lake

 Upon setting up camp, relaxing, and having a bite to eat, it was time to begin scouting the lake vicinity for photo ops later in the day.
-Two spots which seemed to offer good photo compositions.
+Two spots that seemed to offer good photo compositions.
 One was a little south along the shore by a big boulder field, the other higher up at the head of the lake on the trail to McGown Lakes.
 This second spot was where I decided to set up for evening light.

 Sawtooth Lake Afterglow #65888 Purchase

-The trail to McGown Lakes begins at the lake outlet and climbs thorough rocky bowls dotted with wildflowers.
+The trail to McGown Lakes begins at the lake outlet and climbs through rocky bowls dotted with wildflowers.
 Soon it begins a wide open traverse through scree fields below an unnamed peak.
-In an area with beautiful views in all directions this was one of the best.
+In an area with beautiful views in all directions, this was one of the best.
 The entire lake was spread out below with Mount Regan as an impressive backdrop.
-I set up my tripod here and relaxed for a fews hours as the evening light came on.
+I set up my tripod here and relaxed for a few hours as the evening light came on.
 I was very fortunate to have some nice wispy clouds at sunset to accentuate the composition.
 A wonderful end to my first day in the Sawtooths.

 Sawtooth Lake #65898 Purchase

-The next morning I set up in the boulder filed along the lake shore.
+The next morning I set up in the boulder field along the lake shore.
 I arrived before dawn and was disappointed to see an empty cloudless sky.
 But here I was, so I waited patiently hoping for some nice light.
-Fortunately some nice clouds appeared and it turned out to be a beautiful morning.
+Fortunately, some nice clouds appeared and it turned out to be a beautiful morning.
 Returning to camp I noticed that all the others in the area were still sound asleep.
 It’s always nice to have a beautiful sunrise to yourself, but I feel sorry for those who sleep in and miss it.

 Mount Regan Sawtooth Lake #65922 Purchase